qiuxintao101/cobra/docs/detail.rst

   Integer > 0.
 Default 6.

 Details
-  This parameter sets the number of clusters that will be used in the k-means clustering.
+  This parameter sets the number of clusters that will be used in the k-means clustering for Sample-Feature plot.

 ``Padj``